 - 25% – Feedback from Department of Sanitation employees during the prototype testing.

-Proposals will be reviewed by a jury representing expertise across the worlds of sanitation, business, design, and public art:
+Proposals in both stages of the competition are reviewed by a jury representing expertise across the worlds of sanitation, business, design, and public art:

 Keri Butler, Deputy Director, Public Design Commission